Get-Tony/get-tony.github.io/tools/inventory-viewer/docs/README.md

 - **Clear**: Clears all data and returns to the initial state
 - **Copy JSON**: Copies the entire inventory data to your clipboard
 - **Download**: Available on group items to download a specific group as a JSON file
+  - Hover over a group name to see the download button
+  - Click the download icon (⬇️) next to the group name
+  - The downloaded file will contain the selected group's data in JSON format

 ## Technical Details